-Hutchison and colleagues (2011) conducted a prospective case series study of 161 subjects with deformational plagio- or brachycephaly.
-At baseline, 47% of subjects were in the severe range, 31% were in the moderate range and 22% were in the mild range.
-At follow-up, 77 (61%) of the subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
-The authors report that they saw reductions in overall severity levels and that many subjects with severe initial conditions were in the normal range at follow-up.
+Hutchison and colleagues (2011) conducted a prospective case series study of 161 participants with deformational plagio- or brachycephaly.
+At baseline, 47% of participants were in the severe range, 31% were in the moderate range and 22% were in the mild range.
+At follow-up, 77 (61%) of the participants had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
+The authors report that they saw reductions in overall severity levels and that many participants with severe initial conditions were in the normal range at follow-up.

-Seruya and colleagues (2013) conducted a prospective case series study of 346 subjects with nonsynostotic plagiocephaly undergoing cranial orthotic therapy.
-Their analysis involved stratification of subjects into 7 different age groups, beginning with those under 20 weeks to those greater than 40 weeks.
-Duration of therapy was found to be positively correlated with age of treatment initiation (r=0.089, p<0.05).
+Seruya and colleagues (2013) conducted a prospective case series study of 346 participants with non-synostotic plagiocephaly undergoing cranial orthotic therapy.
+Their analysis involved stratification of participants into 7 different age groups, beginning with those under 20 weeks to those greater than 40 weeks.
+Duration of therapy was found to be positively correlated with age of treatment initiation (=0.089, p<0.05).
 The authors report that normalization of head shape was fastest in the youngest cohort (Group 1 [less than 20 weeks], n=26).
 The rate of change in transcranial difference measurements was negatively correlated with age of treatment initiation (r=-0.88, p<0.05).
-As such, the later a subject had treatment initiated, the longer it took to achieve normalization.
+As such, the later a participant had treatment initiated, the longer it took to achieve normalization.
 This is supported by the observation of a logarithmic decrease in rate of asymmetry improvement with increasing age.
 Furthermore, children in the two oldest groups, Group 6 (ages 36-40 weeks, n=29) and Group 7 (greater than 40 weeks, n=43), did not achieve full correction despite similar treatment duration and compliance to the other groups.
 In the discussion section, the authors postulated that, given the data presented, treatment with cranial orthotics could conceivably be used in toddlers.
 However, success is likely to be negatively impacted by the requirement of long treatment times and problems with compliance in older children.
 The durability of improvement was not reported.

-A large, retrospective case series study was conducted by Couture and colleagues (2013) and involved 1050 subjects.
-In addition to stratifying the results by subject age, stratification was also done according to the severity of plagiocephaly as measured by Argenta classification.
+A large, retrospective case series study was conducted by Couture and colleagues (2013) and involved 1050 participants.
+In addition to stratifying the results by participant age, stratification was also done according to the severity of plagiocephaly as measured by Argenta classification.
 The results indicated that the degree of head deformation significantly impacted treatment times, with Type III, IV, and V deformities having significantly longer times to correction (53%, 75%, 81% longer, respectively; p<0.0001).
-In contrast to the results reported by Seruya, no differences were reported with regard to the time to correction according to age group.
-In this study, subjects in the oldest age group (greater than 12 months) did not have a statistically significant longer time to improvement when
+In contrast to the results reported by

-Federal and State law, as well as contract language, and Medical Policy take precedence over Clinical UM Guidelines.
-We reserve the right to review and update Clinical UM Guidelines periodically.
-Clinical guidelines approved by the Medical Policy & Technology Assessment Committee are available for general adoption by plans or lines of business for consistent review of the medical necessity of services related to the clinical guideline when the plan performs utilization review for the subject.
-Due to variances in utilization patterns, each plan may choose whether to implement a particular Clinical UM Guideline.
-To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the member's card.
+Federal and State law, as well as contract language including definitions and specific coverage provisions/exclusions, and Medical Policy take precedence over Clinical UM Guidelines and must be considered first in determining eligibility for coverage.
+The member's contract benefits in effect on the date that services are rendered must be used.
+Clinical UM Guidelines, which address medical efficacy, should be considered before utilizing medical opinion in adjudication.
+Medical technology is constantly evolving, and we reserve the right to review and update Clinical UM Guidelines periodically.
+Clinical UM guidelines are used when the plan performs utilization review for the subject.
+Due to variances in utilization patterns, each plan may choose whether or not to adopt a particular Clinical UM Guideline.
+To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the back of the member's card.